Finding a job

 Large publishing companies may recruit more formally.
 Penguin Random House runs The Scheme, a 13-month entry-level programme which aims to attract the marketers of tomorrow.
 The scheme invites applications from a BAME (Black, Asian, or Minority Ethnic) community, and/or from socio-economically disadvantaged backgrounds.

 Social media channels and blogs are also recommended places for finding out about entry-level opportunities and networking with people in the industry.

 Don't be put off by a temporary contract, this is a way to build your experience and make useful contacts.

 Skills requirements will vary depending on the role, but key skills include excellent spelling and grammar, enthusiasm, flexibility, self-motivation, and good interpersonal and communication skills.

 Data collected from employers in the industry identifies gaps in:

 - technical skills

 - business skills

 - skills to develop content for multiple platforms

-Skill sets are changeable and have changed dramatically in five years.
+Skill sets are changeable and have shifted dramatically in five years.
+Certain roles may rely on data analysis skills or benefit from coding knowledge whereas in other areas of the industry an awareness of digital marketing skills is advantageous.
 Identifying trends and technical skills are important today, especially in editorial work.